ramonbouckaert/avif-convert/README.md

 This is not a drop-in replacement for `avifenc`, nor is it a very mature project.
 Many things won't work.
 Use at your discretion.

 ## Build
-This project uses [cmake](https://cmake.org/) and [vcpkg](https://vcpkg.io/), as well as Java for JNI/ Ensure cmake and Java are installed on your system before building.
+This project uses [cmake](https://cmake.org/) and [vcpkg](https://vcpkg.io/), as well as Java for JNI bindings.
+Ensure cmake and Java are installed on your system before building.
 The dependencies for the project are described in [vcpkg.json](vcpkg.json).

 Run this after cloning to fetch and initialise the vcpkg submodule:
 ```bash